 AHA skincare includes products containing AHAs, specifically formulated to reap the benefits of AHAs included.
 While AHAs are organic, AHAs used in skincare are often synthetically produced.
 This isn’t the case for all products, as some source their AHAs from sour milk (lactic acid), fruits (citric acid and malic acid) or sugarcane (glycolic acid).

 As you’ll probably know by now, sustainability and upcycling are at the heart of what we do at UpCircle.
-That’s why all of the products at UpCircle containing AHAs are all 100% vegan, cruelty free and refillable apart from our Hand Cream.
+That’s why all of the products at UpCircle containing AHAs are all 100% vegan and cruelty free.
 Discover the UpCircle products containing AHAs:

 - Our Hydrating Face Toner uses AHA citric acid alongside plumping hyaluronic acid and biologically active mandarin fruit water to protect against inflammation.
 Helping to unclog pores and even skin tone, our citric acid-rich toner is a fan-favorite.

 - Similar to in our face toner, we also use citric acid in our Plastic Negative Eye Cream to help balance the skin tone and reduce fine lines.
 The nourishing eye cream is also rich in coffee oil, upcycled maple bark extract and hyaluronic acid.

 - Did you know our Hand Cream also contains 0.1-1.00% AHAs from upcycled hibiscus flower acids?
 These natural AHAs help gently eliminate pollutants from the upper layers of the skin and stimulate cell renewal.

 Should you use AHAs on wet or dry skin?

 AHAs should typically be used on dry skin as they are a type of chemical exfoliant.
 However, as many skincare products contain AHAs – from cleansers and toners to eye creams and dedicated serums – you should follow the directions stated on each individual product.